Cerebral Palsy Treatment in India

 Cerebral Palsy (CP) is a Neurodevelopmental Disorder affecting about 1 to 4 children per 1000 new born, characterized by abnormal low or high muscle tone along with inadequate control over muscles, associated with variable disability in Cognitive abilities, hearing and sight, and sometimes autism like behavior.
-There has been no change with modern medical advances in reducing the incidence of CP.
+There has been no change with modern medical advances in reducing the incidence of CP but with Cerebral Palsy Treatment in India has seen advances.
 Earlier, CP was thought to be mainly due to poor obstetric care and management, but epidemiological studies have refuted this.

 Brain damage before, during or within 2 years of child birth causes CP